Justin Steele: Chicago Cubs (2021–present)

-Steele returned to the Smokies in 2019, going 0–6 with a 5.59 ERA over 11 starts.
-Steele did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
 On August 2, 2020, Steele was promoted to the major leagues for the first time but was optioned down on August 6 without appearing in a game.
 On April 12, 2021, Steele was again promoted to the majors.
 He made his MLB debut that night against the Milwaukee Brewers, striking out the first batter he saw, Daniel Robertson.
+He finished the year with a 4-4 record, throwing 59 strikeouts and putting up a 4.26 ERA.